 Word-processors and desktop publishing (DTP) systems with significant structural features.

-The emphasis on these specific categories has been based on two requirements; a) software which is demonstrably designed specifically for handling structured documents; b) software which had its origins in handling an unstructured model but which now has strong evidence of the ability to handle structure.
+.
 For this reason, there is a clear emphasis on XML software, as this is the prevalent model of a structured-document system.
 Some SGML capability is included, as this is still in widespread use.
 HTML systems, despite their SGML roots, are excluded, as W3C HTML does not readily provide an identifiably robust structure to the document (unlike ISO-HTML), and because properly conformant HTML systems (not XHTML systems) are virtually non-existent on the web.

-LATEX systems are included because the language implements the structural features discussed in Sect2 1.1, and these are generally adhered to in the software, although the syntax of the language allows the deliberate breaking of some parts of the model in order to achieve the primary objective, which is to set type.
+systems are included because the language implements the structural features discussed in Sect2 , and these are generally adhered to in the software, although the syntax of the language allows the deliberate breaking of some parts of the model in order to achieve the primary objective, which is to set type.
 Other comparable products are admitted to the category because of similar features or because they support the editing of XML

-Most wordprocessing, editing, and Desktop Publishing (DTP) systems were excluded because they use an unstructured, often dimensionless, model of the document and have no facilities for adapting to a planned document structure.
+Most wordprocessing, editing, and Desktop Publishing systems were excluded because they use an unstructured, often dimensionless, model of the document and have no facilities for adapting to a planned document structure.
 As a consequence they also tend to lack suitable hierarchical, navigational, and manipulative features, as well as the consistency required to automate rendering and styling.
 Those which are examined here have specific features which may be compared with the more traditional structured solutions outlined above.

-As we have seen, editing software is often simply classified as ‘plaintext’ or ‘WYSIWYG’.
+As we have seen, editing software is often simply classified as plaintext or WYSIWYG.
 These terms in fact conflate at least three separate axes: display, markup, and control.
 Arguably, a fourth axis, output, should be included: although it is by definition presupposed to be 100% congruent with display in the WYSIWYG model (a target rarely achieved in practice), it is a variable feast in non-WYSIWYG editors.
-The canonical features of these axes are shown in Table 3.1.1.
+The canonical features of these axes are shown in Table .
 Note that some of them are not infinitely adjustable variables but dichotomous or polychotomous (step-valued) because different editors implement different features on each axis.

 It is important to note, however:

-Plaintext regularisation (also called ‘wrapping’, ‘folding’, or ‘flowing’) performs a simple character-count optimisation for the line-length of the viewport, without hyphenation or justification.
+Plaintext regularisation (also called wrapping, folding, or flowing) performs a simple character-count optimisation for the line-length of the viewport, without hyphenation or justification.
 This is normally done for ease of editing, because it is presumed that any final-form typesetting will handle redundant white-space.

-Strictly speaking, a plaintext editor with regularisation and syntactic colourisation could still be termed WYSIWYG, as defined in Sect2 1.2 because the printout is identical to the display viewport.
+Strictly speaking, a plaintext editor with regularisation and syntactic colourisation could still be termed WYSIWYG, as defined in Sect2 because the printout is identical to the display viewport.
 More so, when equipped with a suitable API or IDE, such an editor can produce typographically-formatted printout via a stylesheet and processor, producing asynchronously what WYSIWYG editors do synchronously.
 Given sufficient speed, a semi-continuous redisplay of the formatted output can act as a WYSIWYG monitor.

 The distinction is usually that markup in WYSIWYG and hybrid modes is displayed as graphical tokens which are inviolate to direct editing, whereas plaintext markup is shown in the text font and its characters can be edited directly.